INSPIRE-MIF/gp-single-access-point/sample-implementation.md

 ```

 ### Building application (optional)
-If you want to compile MapServer code, you may optionally install appropriate libraries
+If you want to compile MapServer code, you may optionally install appropriate libraries.
 apt install build-essential protobuf-c-compiler protobuf-compiler libprotobuf-c-dev
 More about compiling MapServer you can find in [the documentation](https://www.mapserver.org/installation/unix.html).
 In order to enable key wms client feature, you will need to pass the WITH_CLIENT_WMS option to the configure script e.g.: